-In this installment, I’ll talk about writer’s block–the second major problem I hit while starting my own travel blog–and give a few tips for how to overcome it.
+In this installment, I’ll talk about writer’s block–a major problem I’ve hit as a writer as well–and give a few tips for how to overcome it.

 1: Have a reserve of written articles available

-When you first start blogging, you might feel like you can write, and write, and write for days on end.
-In my last post, I urged you not to publish more than you can comfortably handle consistently, but if you have more story ideas than time, outline ‘em and keep ‘em in reserve!
+When you first start travel blogging, you might feel like you can write, and write, and write for days on end.
+It’s easy to get ahead of yourself, but try not to publish more than you can comfortably handle consistently.
+If you have more story ideas than time, outline them and keep them in reserve!

 If you have two or three reserve articles–even drafts or outlines–it can save you on those days where you sit down and…stare at your monitor, hoping for a flash of brilliance.